vprusso/vprusso.github.io/content/posts/hexagonal_labyrinths.md

 ```

 If one wished, they could extend `triforce` to include a `labyrinth.py`.
 Doing so would give similar capabilities to
-empircally analyze the structure and make claims about the hexagonal labyrinth structures.
-Given an initial hexagonl
+empiraclly analyze the structure and make claims about the hexagonal labyrinth structures.
+Given an initial hexagonal
-configuration, we could "descend" into a subsequent layer of the library by selecting a hexgonal center.
+configuration, we could "descend" into a subsequent layer of the library by selecting a hexagonal center.
 Then, this
 hexagonal center would dictate the starting point of the next triangular arrangement of numbers.
 Again, this is not the
 only way one could define this, but it could be one way of staying "true" to the literature angle.